Ford Chairman's daughter joins board of directors at EV startup Rivian

-May 1 (Reuters) - Ford Motor Co said on Friday Executive Chairman Bill Ford Jr’s daughter would immediately join electric vehicle startup Rivian’s board of directors.
+(Reuters) - Ford Motor Co (F.N) said on Friday Executive Chairman Bill Ford Jr’s daughter would immediately join electric vehicle startup Rivian’s board of directors.

 Alexandra Ford English, who joined the No. 2 U.S. automaker in 2017, currently serves as the director of corporate strategy at Ford.